Decentralized Stability Conditions for DC Microgrids: Beyond Passivity Approaches: Network models and problem setting

 \subsection{Microgrid small-signal model}

 The bus model~\eqref{eq:bus_dynmics} is in general nonlinear due to the converter and load dynamics even when considering linear controllers; hence the microgrid model is also~nonlinear.
 Equilibrium points can be found by setting the time derivatives in~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} to zero and then {solving} the resulting system of equations.

+Finding \ir{\irr{equilibrium points}} in a power grid is the well-known power-flow problem, which has been studied in depth \ir{e.g. \cite{gar:18,mon:20}.} \icr{Load / generation fluctuations result in deviations from \irr{a nominal} operating point, however when these are small, which is usually the case under normal operating conditions, a small signal analysis can be used for stability analysis and control design.}

-Thereafter, a linearization can be performed using an obtained equilibrium. { For this purpose, we require the following assumption. }
+Thereafter, a linearization \icr{is} performed using an obtained equilibrium. {For this purpose, we require the following assumption. }

-\begin{assumption} The system~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} admits an equilibrium.
+~ \begin{assumption} The system~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} admits an equilibrium.
 Moreover, the vector functions $f_{B_j}$ and the functions~$g_{B_j}$ in~\eqref{eq:bus_dynmics} are Lipschitz around the considered~equilibrium \mbox{of~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics}}. \end{assumption}

 Under Assumption~\ref{assump:linearization}, the system~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} can be linearized about the equilibrium being considered.
 In order to analyze this linearization, let $\overline{q}(t)=q(t)-q^{eq}$ denote the deviation of any quantity~$q(t)$ from its equilibrium value~$q^{eq}$.
 We denote the microgrid equilibrium by $q^{eq}$ given by